We are proud of our student leaders and greatly value their contribution to school life. The student leadership programme comprises several strands:

-Sixth-form students are able to apply to become a prefect in Year 12.
-To qualify for the post, prefects are expected to play an active role in the running of day-to day events and must regularly be involved in two of these areas:
+Students are able to apply to become prefects in Years 10, 11, and the Sixth Form.
+Prefects play an active role in the running of day to day school events and are regularly involved in the following areas:

 - canteen duty